Chaitanyabsprip/cartographer/notes.todo.md

 - [ ] Create cache folder and logfile
 - [ ] Create and initialise config file with defaults
 - [ ] Configurable hosting ports
+## Sun, 25 Feb 2024

+- [ ] Use standard cache and config paths for python based on OS
+- [ ] Create a postman alternative for terminal using curl and structured shell scripts